The traditional resume is the one we all know and love. Well, perhaps not love.

-Column 1: Expertise, the most prominent column, lists the skills you’ve learned through your experience.
-Skills on the resume might be things like Communication, Teamwork, Safety, Problem-Solving, and other terms along these lines.
+Column 1: Skills, Expertise, or College-level Learning Area, the most prominent column, lists the skills you’ve learned through your experience.
+Skills in this column might be big-picture things like Communication, Teamwork, Safety, Problem-Solving, and other terms along these lines.
 You can actually focus your PLA resume on the specific skills taught in the courses you’re challenging.
 Just organize your PLA resume by skills that speak right to those Course Outcomes.
 Nifty!

 Column 2: Source of Learning, the next column, lists the experience where you learned that Expertise (through a job, travel, stay-at-home parenting, self-study, whatever it is).
 This is one advantage of the PLA resume, that all experiences count towards learning.
 It might be considered a gap in your traditional resume, but on the PLA resume it becomes a source of knowledge.

 Further, with the PLA resume you can highlight a skill that might not be associated with a particular experience.
 Say that someone owned a small outdoor expedition company.
 Many would instantly think they’d have expertise in Survival and Safety, but they’d also know Marketing, Communications, Teamwork, and many other skills that are built in to that experience but not apparent at first glance.
 Here’s your chance to highlight the work you actually did in your experiences, rather than what people assume.